Wireless-Innovation-Forum/Spectrum-Access-System/src/data/README.md

 # Data retrieval and processing scripts

-This folder holds all scripts used to retrieve and preprocess data used in the SAS reference implementation.
+This folder holds all scripts that were used to retrieve and preprocess data used in the SAS reference implementation.

+These scripts are provided only for documenting the process in generating those data.
+You DO NOT need to run the scripts unless you want to verify the process.

+Note: the sripts are supporting both Python2 and Python3, but the original data were generated with Python2.

 ## Geo Data for propagation models and census